Q: How do I schedule a session?

 Q: Is there literature on Naked Therapy?

-The only literature currently on Naked Therapy is on this site and my blog.
+The only literature currently on Naked Therapy is on my blog.
 I hope to have academic papers and further literature published soon!

 Q: Are you saying traditional therapy is ineffective?